Vocalogic/logic/README.md

 options, contract signing and more.
 Vocal (the phone side) and Logic (the business process) prides itself on efficiency for admins to perform tasks, and customer experience for the end user.

+#### Who is Logic For?
+Logic is designed for anyone that runs a service-based business, that needs a way to track leads, quotes, automate billing, take credit cards, process ACH transactions, and give their customers a portal to login and review their services, pay invoices, or get help.

 #### Logic Provides:

 * A branded customer portal where customers can update credit cards, see services, get support, order services, etc.